Historyon/BurgerBuilder/Readme.md

 ## Setup

 To make potential cooperative work better the launch.json and task.json do not reference the Godot editor directly but using an environment variable.
+(Consider to restart your machine after setting the environment variable)

 ```powershell
 # Powershell